 Western Pennsylvania’s Laurel Highlands region has more than its share of steep hills and thrills.
-It also has the kind of country markets, inns and dining places that make a road trip just about perfect.
-As well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
+It also has the kind of country markets, inns and dining places that make a road trip just about perfect, as well as one of the world’s most famous houses.
 So whether you’re a hill hiker or a mountain biker, you’re in for some serious trails.
 Not just any trails, the kind that are steeped in history, lush scenery, interesting side-routes and plenty of other excuses to take it all in, and fall behind in your itinerary (it’s worth it).

 These charming log cottages are chock full of the rustic beauty you’re looking for and are the perfect retreat for those tuckered out legs.
-Stay in the Creek House, which accommodates up to six guests in two bedrooms, and admire its vaulted ceiling and stone fireplace, and relax in the clawfoot tub.
-Or perhaps you’ll want to stay in the Springs House, which accommodates up to four guests, with a galley kitchen, woodburner and yet another clawfoot tub.Read More >
+Stay in the Creek House, which accommodates up to six guests in two bedrooms, and admire its vaulted ceiling and stone fireplace.
+Or perhaps you’ll want to stay in the Springs House, which accommodates up to four guests, with a galley kitchen and woodburner.Read More >

 This family owned and operated restaurant has been a favorite amongst Donegal residents since it opened in 2007.
 Those with a hungry appetite love going to Out of the Fire Café and watching their food being made “out of the fire” through the open kitchen.
 Guests can enjoy cherrywood smoked pork tenderloin or lobster ravioli either indoors or on the deck, while admiring the beautiful scene of the Laurel Highlands ridgeline.Read More >